Mirroraculous/Mirroraculous/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Writing Frontend code Dos and Don'ts
+Do: use ng g c/s for *every* file that you want to add as a story.
+This will include values within the app.module.ts file as imports and create default testing, css, .ts, and .html files as well as a folder for these files.
+Do not: Manually add files to a directory without adding import statments to the app.module.ts file

+Do: Write tests as you go, not as you complete them.
+Do not: Forget to write tests

+Do: use class level and tag level css
+Do not: use #id or !important tags for more than a very few css rules.
+In most cases running into these specificity issues can be resolved through other methods.
+Think of this as hitting a mouse with a jackhammer.

+Do: constantly check your current code by running both the backend server and frontend server(in two seperate cmd windows).
+Do not: check after long periods of time.
+The longer you wait, the bigger potential bugs have to compound and become indeterminable.

+Do: Look for solutions to problems that will not create problems down the line Do not: implement solutions that are simple for the moment and will cause complications down the line.

+Do: Test.
+Whether its a automated test or a UI test, please test before you attempt a PR Do not: assume your code works because it makes sense.
+At *least* test your code through the UI, its not as robust as actual unit testing but it will get the job done.

+Do: Pull the latest changes from master into your branch every time it is updated.
+If you wait, you will run into merge conflicts that will potentially become increasingly complex.
+Do not: Work on your own branch never pulling or merging from other branches until the end of the sprint, *then* pull in the branches.
+Doing this will create a lot more work for yourself and others and could result in duplicated/conflicting code.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module` short hand for the important angular generators is ng g c (angular generate component) and ng g s (ng generate service).